dwojciec/debugging-microservices/README.md

  To do it you can follow the procedure [`here`](https://github.com/solo-io/gloo/tree/master/example/demo#add-some-cloud)

- Note : The json to html conversion is not working you have to use the control-plane image : soloio/control-plane:0.4.3-hotfix-resp-transform
+ Note : The json to html conversion is not working you have to use the control-plane image : soloio/control-plane:0.4.3-hotfix-resp-transform.
+Open the deployment configuration of control-plane inside gloo-system namespace and change the image used.

   ## Demo scenario